bao7uo/redacterm/README.md

 - Bash 4 (this is included by default with most modern Linux and WSL)

 ## Roadmap
-- Increased compatibility (i.e. Bash 3 / Mac OS X)
+- Increased compatibility (Bash 3 for Mac OS X, zsh)

 ## Feedback
 Suggestions and contributions are welcome, particularly in regard to the best values for the different settings.